USS Constant (AM-427)

-USS Constant, (AM-427/MSO-427) was an Aggressive class minesweeper vessel in the United States Navy.
+USS Constant (AM-427/MSO-427) was an Agile class minesweeper vessel in the United States Navy.

 Constant was laid down on 16 August 1951 at Fulton Shipyard, Antioch, California and launched on 14 February 1953.
 She was commissioned as Constant, AM-427) on 8 September 1954 and later reclassified as an Ocean Minesweeper MSO-427 on 7 February 1955.

 Pacific Ocean operations

 Constant operated on the west coast until she cleared Long Beach, California, 4 January 1956 for Pearl Harbor and Yokosuka, Japan, arriving 4 February.
 She joined in amphibious exercises at Iwo Jima, made repairs to cables and conducted minesweeping and local operations from her base at Sasebo until 28 March.
 Between 2 April and 19 May, she sailed in training exercises with naval forces of the Republic of China based on Kaohsiung, Taiwan.
 She returned to Sasebo 20 April to resume operations in Japanese waters until 19 May, when she cleared Yokosuka, Japan, for Long Beach, California, arriving 15 June.